Skip to content

 How will I know if the recall worked?

-What happens when the recipient already read the email?
+What happens if the recipient already read the email?

 Can I recall an Outlook email from my phone?